Decomposing ROE involves expressing net income divided by shareholders’ equity as the product of component ratios.

 Two-Component Disaggregation of ROA

-The analysis of the quarterly financial metrics reveals distinct trends in profitability, operational efficiency, and asset utilization over the observed periods.
+The financial analysis reveals distinct trends in profitability, efficiency, and asset utilization over the observed periods.
+The metrics evaluated include Net Profit Margin, Asset Turnover, and Return on Assets (ROA).